discretize/discretize-gear-optimizer/docs/README.md

 ## Usage

-The optimizer is hosted at [optimizer.discretize.eu](https://optimizer.discretize.eu/).
+The stable version of the optimizer is hosted at [optimizer.discretize.eu](https://optimizer.discretize.eu/).

+The staging version may be found at [discretize-optimizer.pages.dev](https://discretize-optimizer.pages.dev).

 If you have an idea for a feature or improvement or find a bug, create a new issue in the Issues tab of this repository, or send us a message in our [Discord server](https://discord.gg/UDT2W6an2R)!